cyberbotics/webots-doc/reference/mouse.md

 The `left`, `middle` and `right` fields are matching respectively with the left, middle and right buttons of the computer mouse.
 A `true` state means the button is pressed while a `false` state means the button is released.

+The `u` and `v` fields are indicating the 2D coordinate where the mouse is pointing in the 3D view.
+The `u` coordinate goes from 0 to the left border of the 3D view to 1 to the right border, and the `v` goes from 0 to the top border to 1 to the bottom border.
+These values may be `NaN` if the mouse is outside of the 3D view.

 The `x`, `y` and `z` fields are indicating the 3D coordinate where the mouse is pointing in the 3D window.
 These values may be `NaN` if not applicable, for example when the mouse is pointing to the scene background.